What is lipedema?

 About

-Dr. Marta Gouveia Duarte / Plastic Surgery
+Dr Marta Gouveia Duarte/ Plastic Surgery

 About

-Dr. Filipa Oliveira/ Plastic Surgery
+Dr Filipa Oliveira/ Plastic Surgery